SaadxSalman/Automated-Local-RAG-Insight-System/README.md

 # Automated-Local-RAG-Insight-System (ALRIS) 🔍🧠

 **ALRIS** is a high-performance, full-stack Retrieval-Augmented Generation (RAG) engine designed to transform your local file system into a searchable intelligence hub.
-Unlike traditional keyword search, ALRIS uses **Vector Embeddings** to understand the semantic meaning of your `.pdf`, `.md`, and `.txt` files.
+By leveraging **Vector Embeddings**, ALRIS understands the semantic intent behind your queries rather than relying on simple keyword matching.

-Built with **Node.js**, **Weaviate**, and **Hugging Face**, this project demonstrates a private, local-first approach to AI-driven document retrieval.
+Built with **Node.js**, **Weaviate**, and **Hugging Face**, this project offers a private, local-first approach to AI-driven document retrieval and analysis.

 ---

 ## 🚀 Key Features

-* **Deep Content Indexing:** Automatically reads and chunks data from multiple file formats.
+* **Multi-Format Ingestion:** Seamlessly processes `.pdf`, `.md`, and `.txt` files using `pdf-parse`.
-* **Semantic Search:** Uses Hugging Face transformer models to find information based on *intent*, not just keywords.
+* **Semantic Intelligence:** Powered by Hugging Face `sentence-transformers` for high-accuracy vector embeddings.
-* **Vectorized Storage:** Leverages Weaviate Cloud for ultra-fast high-dimensional vector similarity searches.
+* **Vectorized Storage:** Uses Weaviate for lightning-fast similarity searches and metadata management.
-* **Modern UI:** A clean, responsive search interface built with Tailwind CSS.
+* **Modern Dashboard:** A responsive, dark-mode UI built with Tailwind CSS for an intuitive search experience.
-* **Privacy Focused:** Keeps your data local; only processed vectors are sent to the cloud for retrieval.
+* **Privacy-Centric:** Your raw data stays local; only anonymized vectors are used for indexing.

 ---